State of emergency declared in Maldives

 Security forces "blockaded and locked the Supreme Court building from outside and hence the justices are without any food," Maldives' former Attorney General Husnu Al Suood tweeted.

 Former President Maumoon Abdul Gayoom was also arrested on Monday, according to his family.
-The former leader stated earlier in the day that police has surrounded his residnece.
+The former leader stated earlier in the day that police has surrounded his residence.
 "To protect me or to arrest me?
 No idea," he tweeted before reportedly being taken into custody.

 Maumoon Abdul Gayoom is the half-brother of the current President, Abdulla Yameen Abdul Gayoom, and ruled the country for 30 years until 2008.